If scent has a hotline to memory, it seems music has a hotline to emotion.

 Where does the music come in, then?
 It is suspected that mirroring and resulting emotional contagion does not only happen between people but also during music listening.
 It sounds quite incredible, but it is possible that emotional expression in music could also be mirrored by the brain and then give rise to the corresponding emotional state in the listener.
 For instance, music could be perceived as sad because of the commonalities it has with the prosody of sad speech (low pitch, low volume, slow, dark timbre .)

-Humans are one of the extremely few species that can synchronize their body movement to music (even babies do it - take a look at this popular video clip of 11-month-old infants trying to sync to the beat!).
+Humans are one of the extremely few species that can synchronize their body movement to music (even babies do it - take a look at this popular video clip of !).
 Brain imaging studies have shown that the motor areas of the brain are active even during passive listening to musical rhythms without any movement (11).
 It has been said that music prepares people for movement.
 But how is this special property of music connected to the experience of emotions?

 It has been proposed (12) that the aforementioned human mirror neuron system could in fact also encode the movements conveyed by melodies.
 This would mean that the system might process movement in music like physical movement.
 In other words, an upward going melody would be processed in the brain as upward movement.
 And as upward movement is typically related to experiences like jumping for joy, this mirroring in the brain (however, without overt movement) would contribute to the recognition and experience of the emotion conveyed by the music.